d4n3sh/thedaneshproject/content/posts/2009-02-11-wordpress-271-is-out.md

 For more info on the changes you look at the [list for fixed tickets][1] and the full change log.

-Upgrade&#8217;s a breeze with the new auto upgrade function.
+Upgrade's a breeze with the new auto upgrade function.
 If you get a timeout issue, [try this fix][2].
 Increased my timeout to 120 and the upgrade completed successfully.

 Alternatively, you could still upgrade the manual way by [downloading WordPress][3] and upgrading over ftp.
 If you need help refer to the manuals to [install][4] or [upgrade][5].